- Graduate

 Welcome, FHS MSc students

 The information and resources found here are for current MSc students.
-Over the course of your graduate studies, you’ll want to visit to this page, or reference the MSc welcome package.
+Over the course of your graduate studies, you’ll want to visit this page, reference the MSc welcome package and visit the Graduate Studies website to manage your program.

 Course planning